Yadnesh-Ranshevare/Next.js/README.md

 **What happen here**

 - During hydration, React constructs the virtual DOM in the browser for the existing server-rendered HTML.
-- It then compares this virtual DOM with the HTML and updates only what’s different to make the page interactive.
+- It then compares this virtual DOM with the HTML and updates only what’s different to make the page interactive without re-rendering the whole page.
 - Server render:
     - The server builds HTML and sends it to the browser.
     - This is visible immediately to the user.